jm-alan/JSJ-retooling/README.md

 ##### 12/13/2020 - Phase 1 of abstracting many of the front-end functions into their own files to make the code more modular, and consequently more maintainable.
 ##### 12/18/2020 - Added a bit of flare to the vote buttons on hover/click, and added persistent visual indication that a given logged-in user has voted on a given post.
 ##### 01/17/2020 - Posts are now editable
 ##### 01/17/2020 - The implementation of the homepage fetch functionality has been rebuilt from the ground up, with new, modular, scalable API routes.
+This has the added benefit of patching the dreaded bodyless thread homepage render fail bug mentioned earlier.